RECAPEM

 Removal of chest tube: Technique

-• If the removal criteria above are met, prepare for removal of chest tube.
+• If the removal criteria above are met, prepare for the removal of the chest tube.

 • Eliminate suction before removal.

-• Be prepared for close monitoring the patient after removal (patient may develop respiratory distress after removal due to recurrent pneumothorax).
+• Be prepared for close monitoring of the patient after removal (the patient may develop respiratory distress after removal due to recurrent pneumothorax).

 Special conditions